 If conservative care fails to provide clinical improvement the next step of CCI or neck ligamant laxity treatment is x-ray guided injections of PRP or bone marrow concentrate into the upper cervical ligaments and facet joints.

-If conservative care and injections fail many patients are referred for surgery.
+If conservative care and injections fail many patients are referred for surgical treatment options for craniocervical instability.
 There are many different types of surgical options all of which include a fusion.
 A fusion is a surgical procedure where screws and plates are inserted into the bone in an effort to stabilize a specific area.
 Fusions can be performed at different levels of the spine.
 The most common surgery for patients with CCI is a fusion of the head to the cervical spine.
 This is illustrated in the picture to the right.
 The procedure is major surgery with significant risks which include eventual arthritis above and below the fusion, misplaced screws in nerves of facet joints, and failure of the bones to fuse (non-union).
 Neck range of motion is permanently altered and in most cases severely restricted.
 If it fails to provide clinical benefit and there is no turning back.
 Surgery is permanent.

 In 2015 a nonsurgical treatment option for Cranial Cervical Instability was developed at the Centeno-Schultz Clinic.
 It involves the injection of a patient’s own bone marrow-derived stem cells into the damaged Alar, Transverse ligaments.
 The procedure is very demanding and only performed at the Centeno-Schultz Clinic in Broomfield Colorado.
 The procedure is called Percutaneous Implantation of Cervical Ligaments (PICL) To learn more about this groundbreaking procedure please click on the video below.